Where is the modern equivalent of the classic "

 What I was trying to say in the last post was that we have allowed the worship of choice and of market forces to go too far.
 Too many people, of course, have been deceived into thinking that corporate power is the market.
 And it has been all too easy for those marketing the market (in the media) to link anything collectivist with a dangerous or depasse socialism.

 So a new language seems to be needed to reassert civilised values – and perhaps it’s the language of "The Commons" some references to which I stumbled upon recently.
-The most interesting is a manifesto of sorts from a German -
+The most interesting is

 Over the last two hundred years, the explosion of knowledge, technology, and productivity has enabled an unprecedented increase of private wealth.
 This has improved our quality of life in numerous ways.
 At the same time, however, we have permitted the depletion of resources and the dwindling of societal wealth.
 This is brought to our attention by current, interrelated crises in finance, the economy, nutrition, energy, and in the fundamental ecological systems of life.
 These crises are sharpening our awareness of the existence and importance of the commons.